-If you want to jump into the realm of lingerie-making, a pair of knickers is a great place to start!
+If you want to jump into the realm of lingerie-making, sewing a pair of panties is a great place to start!
 If you’re familiar with most basic sewing techniques, sewing panties can be a breeze.
 The trickiest part can be choosing the materials to make your project successful.

 A serger isn’t required… but it is helpful.